To sponsor a priest or make a general donation to Mary, Mother of 1000 Priests Chapel, please click on this link.

 Mary, Mother of Priests Icon by Sr. Marie Paul Farran, OSB

-Each plaque is engraved bronze and holds 15 lines of print.
+Each 5" x 5" plaque is engraved bronze and holds 15 lines of print.
 Lettering is 3/16" tall.